-In determining its capital management policy, the Company's capital management policy is to ensure working capital is maintained in order to support its activities.
+In determining its capital management policy, the Company's policy is to ensure working capital is maintained in order to support its activities.
 The Company manages its capital structure and makes adjustments to reflect operational requirements.
-To maintain or adjust the capital structure, budgeted discretionary expenditure is reduced before obtaining additional external borrowings.
-The Company is subject to the provisions of a General Security Agreement in respect of a revolving funding facility that has been arranged with an external party.
+The Company is subject to the provisions of a general security agreement in respect of a revolving funding facility that has been arranged with an external party.